survivejs/webpack-book/manuscript/developing_with_webpack/04_refreshing_css.md

       rules: [
         {
           test: /\.css$/,
-          use: ['style-loader', 'css-loader'],
           // Restrict extraction process to the given
           // paths.
-          include: paths
+          include: paths,

+          use: ['style-loader', 'css-loader']
         }
       ]
     }